▶️ Sisters Park and Rec in agreement to turn school into community center

 “Our intent would be to spend that summer moving into the old elementary school and making it fit for our needs to be able to have a grand opening sometime in fall to be able to start serving the community,” said Holland.

-The community asked for a larger community center, and now it is the community that is going to choose the operational fate of the possible new facility.
+The community asked for a larger community center.
+Now, it is the community that is going to choose the operational fate of the possible new facility.